Has Worry & Anxiety Taken Control of Your Life?

 I’m afraid treatment for GAD won’t help.

 Part of anxiety is the feeling that it will never stop, that this is just the way things are and there is no possibility of change.
-Fortunately, GAD is treatable, and anxiety disorder treatment frequently leads to significant reduction in worry, as well as promotes a sense of well-being and increased confidence.
+Fortunately, GAD is treatable, and treatment of generalized anxiety frequently leads to significant reduction in worry, as well as promotes a sense of well-being and increased confidence.
 In sessions, you can learn skills for handling anxiety when it does arise.
-Armed with tools and strategies for responding to anxiety, you can handle the challenges that your mind (and the world) throws at you.
+Armed with tools and strategies for responding to anxiety symptoms, you can handle the challenges that your mind (and the world) throws at you.
 Having the ability to cope with worry and stress creates a positive feedback loop—when you’re not worried about worrying, you are free to focus on living a life that is productive, joyful, and peaceful.

 Shouldn’t I be able to deal with this on my own?